almud

 almud (plural almuds)

-(historical) Synonym of celemin, a traditional Spanish unit of dry measure equivalent to about 4.6 liters.
+(historical) A traditional Spanish and Portuguese unit of dry measure or volume, highly variable by region and substance but often equivalent to about 4.6 liters (one celemin).

-(historical) A low wide box once used for measuring almuds.
+(historical) A low, wide box used as a physical measure for this unit.

-(historical) Alternative form of almude, Portuguese forms of the same measure.
+(historical) Alternative form of almude (“a Portuguese unit of measure”).

 ==== Coordinate terms ====